The Edge of the World (book)

-The Edge of the World: A Cultural History of the North Sea and the Transformation of Europe is a history narrative written for the general public.
-It was published in 2014 by Pegasus Books and written by Michael Pye.
+The Edge of the World: A Cultural History of the North Sea and the Transformation of Europe is a 2014 history book written by Michael Pye and published by Pegasus Books.
 The book tells a history based on neglected archival sources and fresh interpretations of other sources.
-It covers the period from the fall of the Roman empire to just before Europe's emergence from the medieval era.
+It covers the period from the fall of the Roman Empire to just before Europe's emergence from the medieval era.
 The story focuses on the impact of the medieval North Sea cultures.

-Pye, the author, "...[brings] back to life a mostly forgotten cast of medieval shippers, marauders, thinkers and tinkerers, [and] he challenges us to consider how we got to be where — and who — we are."
+Reviewers praised Pye's engaging storytelling and his core argument, but critiqued some of his wider connections.